-The Comptroller shall submit a list of potential un-collectable tuition/fees and/or bad debt writes offs to the Presidents for approval.
+The Comptroller shall submit a list of potential un-collectable tuition/fees and/or bad debt write-offs to the Board for approval before the un-collectable tuition/fees and/or bad debt write off transaction is actually made.
+This system shall provide a consistent identification of accounts receivable.

-- .01 Individual account balances will remain on record unless certain conditions are met.
+.01 Individual account balances will remain on record unless certain conditions are met.
 Under certain conditions tuition and fees except for the registration fee and the text book usage fee portion of individual balances may be written off.
 Any other type of balance will remain on the individuals account.

-Conditions for write off: - Individual has no assets and there is not expectation they will have any in the future - The individual cannot be located - The debt is discharged in bankruptcy - The debtor has died and there is no known estate or guarantor - It is determined that it is not cost effective to continue collection efforts.
+Conditions for write off:

+- Individual has no assets and there is not expectation they will have any in the future - The individual cannot be located - The debt is discharged in bankruptcy - The debtor has died and there is no known estate or guarantor - It is determined that it is not cost effective to continue collection efforts.

 .02 TMCC has the authority to withhold payment of any source of funding from individuals who have an outstanding balance on their accounts with TMCC or any of its affiliates.
-Types of funding sources could include but not limited to payroll, stipends, or scholarships. .03 Board will be informed of bad debt write offs.
+Types of funding sources could include but not limited to payroll, stipends, or scholarships.